UPDATE: Islamic Republic of Afghanistan Legal System and Research

 Each Dewan is headed by a member of the Supreme Court; who shall be appointed for this position upon the approval from the Supreme Court High Council.

-Each head of the Supreme Court Dewans has the following powers and duties:
+Each head of the Supreme Court Dewans has the following powers and duties (Article 19, Law on the Organization and Jurisdiction of Courts in Afghanistan):

 - Leading relevant Dewan's activities.